The Canton of Bern increases university tuition fees

 Key points at a glance

-From the autumn semester 2026/27, tuition fees at BFH will rise to CHF 850 per semester, and to CHF 2,550 per semester for foreign students.
+• From the autumn semester 2026/27, tuition fees at BFH will rise to CHF 850 per semester, and to CHF 2,550 per semester for international students (those of foreign nationality).

-Foreign students who began their degree programme at BFH before autumn semester 2026/27 will now pay fees of CHF 1,050 until the completion of their respective bachelor or master’s degree.
-In accordance with the Regulation Governing Bern University of Applied Sciences, switching from a bachelor to a master’s programme is classified as starting a new degree programme, which is why the new fees (CHF 2,550) apply in this case.
+• International students who began their degree programme at BFH before autumn semester 2026/27 will pay fees of CHF 1050 from the autumn semester 2026/27 onwards until the completion of their respective bachelor or master’s degree.
+In accordance with the Regulation Governing Bern University of Applied Sciences, switching from a bachelor to a master’s programme is classified as starting a new degree programme, which case the new fee policy applies.

 In order to implement a political request by the Grand Council of the Canton of Bern, the Cantonal Government decided to increase tuition fees at Bern University of Applied Sciences.
 The corresponding revision of the University Ordinance, which includes an indirect partial revision of the Regulation Governing Bern University of Applied Sciences, was adopted by the Cantonal Government on 19 November 2025.
 In order to comply with the new ordinance, BFH is increasing its tuition fees for the start of the autumn semester 2026/27.